Generate a model selection table of models with combinations (subsets) of fixed effect terms in the global model, with optional model inclusion rules.

 except numeric, logical, character and NULL values is represented by element

-numbers (e.g. subset = V(family) == 2
+numbers (e.g. subset = V(family) == 2 points to Gamma family in

-easily become obscure, so using named lists in varying
+easily become obscure, so using named lists in varying is recommended.

-Examples can be found in demo(dredge.varying)
+Examples can be found in demo(dredge.varying).

-Term names appearing in fixed
+Term names appearing in fixed and subset must be given exactly

-as they are returned by getAllTerms(global.model)
+as they are returned by getAllTerms(global.model), which may differ

 from the original term names (e.g. the interaction term components are ordered